Summary

 Suit Components

 A typical Level C ensemble includes a chemical-resistant splash suit, such as one made from Tyvek®, Tychem® SL, or Saranex®-coated materials.
 These suits protect against solid particulates, dusts, and light liquid splashes but are not gas-tight.
-The suit is combined with either a full-face or half-mask air-purifying respirator (APR), or in some cases, a powered air-purifying respirator (PAPR).
+The suit is combined with either a full-face or half-mask APR, or in some cases, a powered air-purifying respirator (PAPR).
 The respirator uses cartridges or filters specifically matched to the identified hazards—for example, organic vapor cartridges for solvents, acid gas cartridges for corrosives, or HEPA filters for particulates and biological contaminants.
 A full-face APR provides additional eye protection, while a half-mask model must be supplemented with chemical splash goggles or a face shield.

 Additional PPE components include inner and outer chemical-resistant gloves, steel-toe, steel-shank boots with chemical-resistant overboots, hard hat, two-way radio communication, and chemical-resistant tape to seal glove and boot interfaces.
 Depending on the job’s complexity and duration, workers may also wear cooling vests, reflective outerwear, or hearing protection.
 Although lighter and less restrictive than Level A or B ensembles, Level C PPE still requires careful selection, fit testing, and regular inspection to ensure full protection against the identified chemical hazards.